IBM/cloudpakforapps-workshop/workshop/exercise-5/README.md

     It is worth taking some time checking out the files given above to get a feel of the stack.

+    For some stack modifications, you can actually use a form of stack inheritance - i.e. by using the existing stack images as the `FROM` image in `Dockerfile-stack`.
+An example of this might be where you just want to change one of the Dockerfile variables.
+In general, however, most modified stacks are effectively copies of an existing stack, with the additional changes added to gain the new, required functionality.

-    Having done so, you might have already spotted what we need to do to incorporate helmet into the new stack - namely to modify `server.js` to enable it.
+    Having examined the files above, you might have already spotted what we need to do to incorporate helmet into the new stack - namely to modify `server.js` to enable it.
 The current code in `server.js` looks something like this:

     ```java
     // Requires statements and code for non-production mode usage